 Scholarly Commons Citation

 McLeod, Allegra M., "Confronting Criminal Law’s Violence: The Possibilities of Unfinished Alternatives" (2013).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1279.
+1279.